-If you’re using a Mac, Integrity is also another good desktop SEO tool that you can use to find broken links in WordPress.
+If you’re using a Mac, Integrity is also another good desktop SEO tool that you can use to find broken links.

 If your site isn’t very large, you might be able to use a free online broken link checker tool to find broken links.

 A good option here is the creatively named BrokenLinkCheck.com, which lets you check up to 3,000 pages for free.

 It’s also really easy to use – you just head to the website, plug in in your URL, and click Find broken links:

 Then, you can decide whether to report distinct broken links or all occurrences – all occurrences is more thorough, but may take more time:

 Then, the tool will list out all of the broken internal and external links, as well as provide links to the page where the broken link appears:

 Then, all you need to do is go in and fix the offending link(s).